Also detected as:

 detects and removes this threat.

 This ransomware encrypts the files on your PC and directs you to a webpage with instructions on how to unlock them.
 It can ask you to make a payment using bitcoins.

 The ransom or "lock" screen can use the name CryptoDefense or CryptoWall.

 See the Win32/Crotwi family description for more information.

 More information about ransomware can be found on our Ransomware page.

 Find out ways that malware can get on your PC.

-Microsoft doesn’t recommend you pay the fine.
+There is no one-size-fits-all response if you have been victimized by ransomware.
 There is no guarantee that paying the ransom will give you access to your files.

 If you've already paid, see our ransomware page for help on what to do now.

 Use the following free Microsoft software to detect and remove this threat: